nikantonelli/Groundhog/README.md

 ## Changes

 The program looks on the Changes sheet for the column titles:

-'Day Delta', 'Item Sheet', 'Item Row', 'Action', 'Value1' and 'Value2' in Row 1.
+'Group', 'Item Sheet', 'Item Row', 'Action', 'Value' in Row 1.

-The Day Delta is the day from the start of the program that you want the change to occur, the 'Item Sheet' and 'Item Row' identify the artifact that needs updating.
-The Value1 column is used for plain fields, but those updates that require more info make use of Value1 and Value2.
-Hopefully, there are some explanations in the example spreadsheet.
+The Group identifier is used to select row of changes.
+The 'Item Sheet' and 'Item Row' identify the artifact that needs updating.

+NOTE: 'Create' entries only allow for fields that require a simple data entry.
+Those fields that need two values to be entered (e.g. externalLink), currently, need to be separated with a comma ",".
+The externalLink field therefore must not have any comma characters in its label.
+The Lane field may require a overrideWipComment.
+If so, add this to the end of the Lane, once again, separated by a comma ",".
+See the example spreadsheet.

+'Value' can also be used if you want to add subsequent 'Modify' rows to the Changes sheet.
+For example, you might want to create a set of items and then at a later date add some updates to the same items.
+As the IDs are already stored, you can stream a set of updates directly into the items

 Changes are made sequentially.
 This program is not built for speed!
 The reason for sequential is that after a 'Create', the Id must be written back into the spreadsheet so that a subsequent change can use it as a Parent.
 This will not work with parallel creations.

-Changes are written back after every one to protect against network or program failures.
+Any updates are written back after every one to protect against network or program failures.
 In this way, re-running the program should pick up from where it left off without re-creating a whole bunch of stuff.

 ## Artifact Info